Santosh1176/bookstore-api/README.md

 # Bookstore-api

-This is my DevOps project containing a simple REST API built with Go and a Postgres database bot deployed on a Kubernetes Kind test cluster.
+This is my **WIP** DevOps project containing a simple REST API built with Go and a Postgres database bot deployed on a Kubernetes Kind test cluster.
 It also containes a frontend built with Go templates giving access to the bookstore database stored inthe Postgres db.

+The frontend and the backend of the application with all its dependencies are deployed on a namespace called `frontend-api` and the database with its dependencies and envVars are deployed in a different namespace namely `database`.
 The service is currently accessible through Nodeport i.e `<node IP>:<service port>/books` and the data is not persistant.

 ## TODO